ahuber21/coffee-grinder-scale/README.md

 ## Features

 * Control your grinder from an ESP32.
+  * State-machine approach with rich functionality and error handling.
 * Control the ESP32 from your browser.
   * Websocket-based implementation of a logger, settings, and a weight graph.
   * Using [esphome](https://github.com/esphome/) libraries: ESPAsyncWebServer, AsyncTCP.
+  * Settings are automatically persisted in EEPROM.

 <div style="flex: 0 0 300px;">
     <img src="https://github.com/ahuber21/coffee-grinder-scale/blob/main/.doc/console.png" width="300" alt="Console">